-Instead, rdo your best to prevent Alzheimer’s by attention to and maintenance of your Hormone, Mineral and Vitamin balance.
+Instead, do your best to prevent Alzheimer’s by attention to and maintenance of your Hormone, Mineral and Vitamin balance.

-The point here is that while we do not have scientific proof that optimal hormone balance can prevent Alzheimer’s, balancing does no harm, provides many other benefits and should be done anyway.
+The point is that while we do not have scientific proof that optimal hormone balance will prevent Alzheimer’s, balancing does no harm, provides many other benefits and should be done anyway.

 YOU CAN DO A LOT TO PREVENT ALZHEIMER’S DISEASE